Dominican Air Force: History

 At the end of the United States occupation of the Dominican Republic, which lasted from 1916 to 1924, General Horacio Vásquez was elected president.
 He began appropriating funds to expand the country's armed forces, as the military had been reduced to a police force during the US occupation.
 In 1928 the General consolidated the Dominican Army, and passed Law 904, which appropriated $125,000 for the purchase of aircraft for the army.
 The passage of decree 283 in 1932 by Dominican president General Leandro Ulloa led to the formation of El Arma de Aviación del Ejército Nacional as part of the Dominican Army.
 To achieve this, a group of engineers and cadets were sent to an aviation school located in La Habana to form the basis for the new air branch.
-Until 1942 only about a dozen aircraft were purchased.
+Until 1942 only about a dozen aircraft had been purchased.

 The service was renamed Compaña de Aviación del Ejército Nacional on 26 October 1942.
 Whilst granting base facilities to the United States during World War II the Dominican Republic received limited quantities of Lend-Lease military equipment.
 In 1947 a group of Dominican Republic exiles from Cuba tried to invade the country.
 The government wanted to receive large quantities of bombers and fighters aircraft from the United States, but the government blocked these sales and prevented sales of the Canadian government to President Trujillo.
 But agents of the president managed to buy some Beaufighter and Mosquito aircraft from the United Kingdom.
 After signing the Rio Treaty 1947 the Dominican Republic received large quantities of aircraft, for example 25 P-47D fighter-bomber and 30 AT-6 trainers from the United States.
 With this influx of aircraft the Compañia de Aviación expanded and became an independent service on 15 January 1948, and was renamed Cuerpo de Aviación Militar Dominicana.
 It moved its headquarters to Base Aérea Presidente Trujillo, in the capital's suburb of San Isidro.